fossas/fossa-cli/docs/references/strategies/languages/golang/golang.md

 Because modules address those issues so well, the other tooling has largely gone into maintenance mode, with the notable exception of dep.
-As such, golang analysis in spectrometer primarily targets Golang 1.11+ modules and dep.
+As such, golang analysis in fossa-cli primarily targets Golang 1.11+ modules and dep.
 Support for Glide is also included, because it's still commonly used.

 | Strategy                             | Direct Deps | Deep Deps | Edges |